seancorfield/dot-clojure/README.md

 If you are doing ClojureScript development with Figwheel (`figwheel-main`) then you can do:

 ```
-clojure -M:reveal:fig:build:dev
+clojure -M:reveal:fig:build:dev/repl
 ```

-You'll get the regular Figwheel build REPL and a browser open on your application, plus a Socket REPL on port 50505 (or whatever you env says).
+You'll get the regular Figwheel build REPL (for ClojureScript, which uses Rebel Readline) and a browser open on your application, plus a Socket REPL on port 50505 (or whatever you env says, for Clojure evaluation).

 Connect to the Socket REPL, write your code as `.cljc` files, and you'll have the full power of your editor, Reveal, and Figwheel!
+What you evaluate in your editor will be treated as Clojure code (and can be `tap>`'d into Reveal, for example).
+What you evaluate at the REPL itself will be treated as ClojureScript code (and will affect your application instead).